jonatanSh/django-easy-rest/README.md

 django easy rest is built under django rest framework

-the easy rest doest everything as simple as it gets
+the easy rest does everything as simple as it gets

 as you can see in the following demo.